Core Idea

 • Blocking power: Prevent new insights from emerging and new practices from taking hold

-• Gap between theory: Create disconnect between “espoused theories” (what we say) and “theories-in-use” (what we actually do)
+• Gap between theory and use: Create disconnect between “espoused theories” (what we say) and “theories-in-use” (what we actually do)

 Working With Mental Models